Virad01/Applify-2.0/README.md

 ## Getting Started
 1. Click on the Applify extension icon in the Chrome toolbar to open the dashboard.
-2. Add new job applications by filling out the required fields.
+2. Add and track the application just by one click.
-3. Organize applications by status (e.g., Applied, Interview Scheduled, Offer Received).
+3. Organize and get Insights of applications by status (e.g., Applied, Interview Scheduled, Offer Received).
-4. Easily access application details and related links directly from the dashboard.
+4. Easily access application details ,related information and  links directly from the dashboard.

 ## Technologies Used
 -Selenium / Javascript